JackSzwergold/Cheat-Sheets/content/PHP - Setting up JSON support for PHP on Ubuntu.md

 Template: index
 ---

-## PHP - Setting up JSON support for PHP on Ubuntu

-By Jack Szwergold

 These were notes from an attempt to get JSON support included for a custom compiled version of PHP 5.1.6.
 Doesn’t seem to work as expected.
 Notes are here for reference just in case I need to revisit this process at some point.

 ### Get the Pear `json-1.2.1.tgz` archive.